KNN-MMD: Cross Domain Wireless Sensing via Local Distribution Alignment: Biography

 \begin{IEEEbiography}[{ }]{Qimei Chen} (Member, IEEE) received the Ph.D. degree from the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou, China, in 2017.
 She was a Visiting Student with the Department of Electrical and Computer Engineering, University of California at Davis, Davis, CA, USA, from 2015 to 2016.
 From 2017 to 2022, she was an Associate Researcher with the School of Electric Information, Wuhan University, Wuhan, China, where she has been an Associate Professor, since 2023.
-Her research interests include intelligent edge communication, unlicensed spectrum, massive MIMO-NOMA, and machine learning in wireless communications.
+Her research interests include intelligent edge communication, massive MIMO, and machine learning in wireless communications.
 She received the Exemplary Reviewer Certificate of the IEEE Wireless Communications Letters in 2020 and 2023.
-She has served as a workshop co-chair and TPC Member for IEEE conferences, such as ICC, GLOBECOM, PIMRC, and WCNC.
-She also served as a Guest Editor for the Special Issues on Heterogeneous Networks of Sensors and NOMA in ISAC (MDPI). \end{IEEEbiography}
+She has served as a workshop co-chair and TPC Member for IEEE conferences, such as ICC, GLOBECOM, PIMRC, and WCNC. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Guangxu Zhu} (Member, IEEE) received the Ph.D. degree in electrical and electronic engineering from The University of Hong Kong in 2019.
 Currently he is a senior research scientist and deputy director of network system optimization center at the Shenzhen research institute of big data, and an adjunct associate professor with the Chinese University of Hong Kong, Shenzhen.
 His recent research interests include edge intelligence, semantic communications, and integrated sensing and communication.
 He is a recipient of the 2023 IEEE ComSoc Asia-Pacific Best Young Researcher Award and Outstanding Paper Award, the World's Top 2\% Scientists by Stanford University, the "AI 2000 Most Influential Scholar Award Honorable Mention", the Young Scientist Award from UCOM 2023, the Best Paper Award from WCSP 2013 and IEEE JSnC 2024.
 He serves as associate editors at top-tier journals in IEEE, including IEEE TMC, TWC and WCL.
 He is the vice co-chair of the IEEE ComSoc Asia-Pacific Board Young Professionals Committee. \end{IEEEbiography}